projectx-codehagen/Badget/README.md

 ## Introduction

-Lets goooo - Next.js 14, Turborepo, Prisma, Planetscale, Auth.js, Resend, React Email, Shadcn/ui, and Stripe.
+Lets goooo - Next.js 14, Turborepo, Drizzle, Planetscale, Auth.js, Resend, React Email, Shadcn/ui, and Stripe.
 <br/>
 All seamlessly integrated with the Projectx to accelerate the development.